• Skip to primary navigation

 We have held workshops and advised on incorporation.
 We introduced pro-bono architectural support and went through outline viability to support a their bid for the Lawns site in Croydon.
 Our support helped turn an idea into a credible proposal which impressed the Council.

 More recently we helped incorporate Heads2Gether as a Housing Co-operative, and identified a site and sympathetic landowner.
-We are facilitating a partnership with a housing association to co-produce a development on this site.
+We are facilitating a partnership with a housing association to co-produce a development on this site, and been working on the terms of the development with a view to focusing on management and allocation arrangements in due course.

 Read more about their story